ehedman/flowSensor/README.md

 - The hostname of this Pico W is set to DigiFlow, so it should be possible to surf in to the device referenced that name (+plus your domain name).

 ### Test
 It is possible to test this app on a bare Pico W without the extra hats and just browse in to this device home page.
-I such case, disable RTC in the water-ctrl.h to get sane date timestamps.
+In such case, disable the RTC define in the water-ctrl.h to get sane date timestamps.

 To folow the console output, attach a seral to USB dongle to the Picos' No 1 (output)  pin.